 A motivation letter must be added to your application.

-The Technical Management BSc is designed to acquaint students with the planning, organisation, management and control of engineering, manufacturing, logistic and quality assurance processes and related IT issues.
-Its purpose is to enable technical managers to carry out project management tasks, manage groups, get involved in processes related to human resources management, finance or accounting, to define quality and efficiency indicators, to perform operational tasks of production management, to analyse competitors, products, market information systems, to develop, implement and control innovative strategies.
-The graduates develop interpersonal, collaborative and communication skills along with a strong sense of responsibility, foreign language proficiency, the ability to critically approach and assess themselves and organisational factors.
+The Technical Management BSc is designed to acquaint students with the planning, organisation, management and control of engineering, technology, manufacturing, logistics, quality assurance processes and IT issues.
+Its purpose is to enable technical managers to carry out decision-making tasks, manage groups, develop, manage, perform tasks related to human resources, financial and accounting systems, to define quality and efficiency indicators, to perform operational tasks of production management, to analyse competitors, products, market information systems, develop, implement and control innovative strategies.

 G.C.E. or any equivalent secondary high school diploma.
 Minimum Language Test Scores 5.0 IELTS/ 65 TOEFL iBT/ 183 TOEFL CBT/ 513 TOEFL PBT/ FCE